 In our pilot phase, courses are exclusively available for families and staff at One City Schools.
 To qualify, you must have a family member enrolled at the school, be an alumni, or be a current staff member.
 Courses are free for all participants.

 Course sessions will be held on Zoom.
-Wealth Building Course: each session is two hours long and will be on Wednesday evenings from 6:30-8:30pm.
+Wealth Building Course: each session is ninety minutes long and will be held on Saturday mornings from 9:30-11am.
 There will be 6 sessions in the Wealth Building course.
 You must complete the Wealth Building course to participate in the Homeownership course.
 Please note that there are session attendance requirements to receive a certificate of completion.

 Use of Data Policy